 But this doesn't change the fact that when written efficiently, Julia is faster than even C. Julia's JIT compiler is notorious for compiling code very fast.

 And since Julia's code compiles fast, it is the best language for Big Data, Cloud Computing, Data Analysis, and statistical computing.

 In addition to execution speed, memory management is also better in Julia as it allows more control.

 When we compare the job demands of Python and Julia, we can see that Python has significantly more job openings.

-Here's a table with data showing the job openings and salary of Python and Julia programmers:
+Here's a table with data showing the job openings and salaries of Python and Julia programmers:

 As you can see, Julia Programmers earn $81K on average.
 On the other hand, Python programmers can make an average of $108K.

-Similarly, the job scope of Python is also extensive as you are not constrained in a particular field.
-You have more opportunities if you know Python.
+Similarly, the job scope of Python is also extensive as you are not constrained to a particular field.
+You have more job opportunities if you know Python.

 Python and Julia have their benefits and useful features.
 They also have some flaws.
 Let us discuss them in detail.